jensalindgren/gymhub-react/README.md

 # **_Gym Hub_**

 Gym Hub is a wb application that allows users to sign up and create a profile.
 Users can then create a workout routine/ share training images and exercises.
-Users can also view other users' profiles fololow them and like their posts.
+Users can also view other users' profiles follow them and like their posts.
 A user can also comment on a post to interact with other users.
 Take part of the Gym Hub community and share your fitness journey with others.

+You can view the live website [here](https://gym-hub.herokuapp.com/)

+For the backend repository click [here]( https://github.com/jensalindgren/drf-api-backend)

 ## Contents